xtrm0/csd-blog/website/content/2024/oblivious-maps.md

 [^readpathoram]: I suggest reading the PathORAM paper [\[1\]](#cite) for more details on why the stack size is kept constant, how initialization works, and the recursive ORAM technique used to keep track of the positions of all the addresses.

-[^btwnotonlyexternalmemory]: This locality-friendly layout is useful also in the scenario where we don't have a disk, since it can also translate to RAM pages that don't need to be cached, or it can also make trees with smaller nodes fit in CPU cache lines directly.
+[^btwnotonlyexternalmemory]: This locality-friendly layout is useful also in the scenario where we don\'t have a disk, since it can also translate to RAM pages that don\'t need to be cached, or it can also make trees with smaller nodes fit in CPU cache lines directly.

-[^noteembdaboas]: This is not the Embe Boas layout - we don't need to be cache-agnostic, since we know the page size for disk and SGX - and can even experimentally measure it, as you can find in our paper.
+[^noteembdaboas]: This is not the Embe Boas layout - we don\'t need to be cache-agnostic, since we know the page size for disk and SGX - and can even experimentally measure it, as you can find in our paper.

 [^sgxv2tdxbad]: This cache is not as useful in SGXv2/TDX, since all the RAM can be used as part of the enclave.